What makes a topic challenging?

 Benefits

-Thinking about your strategy for facilitating constructive conversations on challenging topics is essential, especially amidst fraught issues in the wake of #Metoo, BLM, national politics, and the ongoing conflicts around the world.
-Tension and discomfort inhibit both teaching and learning.
-Being proactive and responsive means developing your ability to mitigate these feelings and promote student safety, understanding, and trust.
+Thinking about your strategy for facilitating constructive conversations on challenging topics is essential, especially amidst fraught issues in the wake of Metoo, Black Lives Matter (BLM), national politics, and the ongoing conflicts around the world.
+Tension and discomfort about these events and many others can affect both students and instructors in and out of the classroom.
+While leaning into and working through discomfort can be an important pedagogical skill, there are natural boundaries to what constitutes productive discomfort (Brown, 2024).
+Being proactive and responsive means developing your ability to help process and understand these feeling to promote student safety, understanding, and trust.
 By facilitating these conversations effectively, instructors can foster a classroom community of care, support student well-being and belonging, build skills to communicate across differences, and teach students to apply disciplinary lenses to critically consider current issues.